Architecture

 Architecture Overview

-Open Apollo consists of three main components that work together to provide full mixer control over Universal Audio Apollo Thunderbolt interfaces on Linux.
+Open Apollo consists of two main components that work together to provide full mixer control over Universal Audio Apollo Thunderbolt interfaces on Linux.

 System diagram